navifare/navifare-mcp/docs/COMPLIANCE.md

 - **readOnlyHint**: `true` - Tool only formats/parses data, no external calls
 - **destructiveHint**: `false` - Tool does not modify or delete data

-## Privacy Policy
+## Privacy Policy and Terms of Service

-Our privacy policy is available at: https://navifare.com/terms
+Our privacy policy and terms of service are available at: https://navifare.com/terms

-The policy covers:
+The privacy policy covers:
 - Data collection practices
 - Data usage and retention
 - User rights
 - Third-party services
 - Contact information for privacy inquiries

+The terms of service cover:
+- Service usage guidelines
+- User responsibilities
+- Service limitations
+- Intellectual property rights
+- Dispute resolution

 ## Contact Information